boogas0/CTF-Writeups/PicoCTF2018_bufferOverflow3/readme.md

 We could run the program in an automated fashion with pwntools and guess the entire stack canary but the search size for that is 2^32 which isn't terrible but not great either.
 A faster method would be to guess the stack canary one byte at a time reducing the search space to (2^8) * 4 which is much much smaller.

 The solution script details how this is done.
-The script must be run in a tmp folder on the server and symbolic links to the vuln executable, the flag.txt and the canary.txt must be made in order for the script to complete.
+The script must be run in a tmp folder on the server and symbolic links to the vuln executable, flag.txt and canary.txt must be made in order for the script to complete.

 symbolic links in your tmp directory can be made by:
 ```